 Conduct Keyword Research to Find the Words Users Search For

-It is common for writers to begin with a generic idea regarding what they want to write about, and there is nothing wrong with that.
-However, before writing even a single word, you must conduct thorough keyword research to identify how the audience searches for information online.
+Before writing a single word, you must conduct thorough keyword research to identify how the audience searches for information online.

-seoClarity operates the world's most competitive data set, Research Grid, which reveals content gaps and content ideas that ensure you cover all angles of what users search for.
+To scale the keyword research process, seoClarity operates the world's most competitive data set, Research Grid, which reveals content gaps and content ideas for SEO that ensure you cover all angles of what users search for.

 Take a Strategic Approach to Those Keywords

 This is a critical yet greatly overlooked step.
-You need to understand what questions searchers have around this topic.
+You need to understand what questions searchers have about your topic.

-Keywords provide structure to many aspects of SEO content.
-They guide the structure for the content, the type of information that should be included, and even determine its ideal length.
-However, more information is needed to create SEO-focused content.
+Keywords guide the structure of the content, the type of information that should be included, and even determine its ideal length.
+However, more information is needed to create an effective SEO content strategy.

 #1.
 Search Intent

-Authoritative content takes their search behavior into consideration, and targets semantically-related words and phrases, making it not only more relevant to the user but easier for search engines to rank.
+Authoritative content takes their search behavior into consideration and targets semantically related words and phrases.
+Doing so makes the content more relevant to the user and easier for search engines to rank.

 Consider the phrase “gaming desktop.”
 A person looking to buy new gaming equipment may also research phrases such as “gaming rig” or “gaming performance.”

-Targeting those in your content will make it more relevant and engaging to a greater number of searchers.
-And what goes with it, increases its chances to appear in SERPs more often.
+Targeting those in your content makes it more relevant and engaging to a greater number of searchers (and more likely to appear in SERPs).

 #2.
 Analyze the SERP

 When you evaluate what to write about, you should also consider the "People Also Ask" section of the SERP.
 This is a great way to determine what other, relevant information users search for in relation to the keyword.
-Not only that, but if you answer those questions in your content, portions of your content can appear in the "People Also Ask" drop-down.
+Plus, if you answer those questions in your content, portions of your content can appear in the "People Also Ask" drop-down.

 #3.
 Skyscrape

-Finally, content writers should review the top-ranking content, looking for patterns that could reveal what Google considers the best piece on the topic.
+Finally, content marketers should review the top-ranking content, looking for patterns that could reveal what Google considers the best piece on the topic.

 This can inform you of topic ideas that you overlooked to make sure your content covers the subject in its entirety, which proves the authoritativeness of your page.